bbauska/google-git/README.md

 ---
 title: "Google's Introduction to Git/GitHub"
 author: "bbauska"
-date last editted: "9/7/2023 11+pm"
+date last editted: "9/9/2023 4+pm"
 output:
   markdown:
     with_style
 ---

-# google-git - Introduction to Git/GitHub by Google.
+# google-git - Introduction to Git/GitHub by Google
 ## About this Course
 In this course, you’ll learn how to keep track of the different versions of your code and configuration files using a popular version control system (VCS) called Git.
 We'll also go through how to setup an account with a service called GitHub so that you can create your very own remote repositories to store your code and configuration.